dharmit/package-list-scanner/README.md

     $ atomic scan --scanner package-list-scanner --rootfs=/mnt registry.centos.org/centos/centos
     ```

+  At the moment, it's kinda hard-coded to use `/mnt` for mounting container's
+rootfs.
+If you opt to use a different directory instead, you might need to make
+changes to `rpm-list.sh` script.

 - List pip packages in CentOS based image:

     ```
     $ IMAGE_NAME=<image-name> atomic scan --scanner pacakge-list-scanner --scan_type pip-list <image-name>
     ```

-###NOTE

-1. At the moment, it's kinda hard-coded to use `/mnt` for mounting container's
-rootfs.
-If you opt to use a different directory instead, you might need to make
-changes to `rpm-list.sh` script.
-I haven't tested it yet.
+  Similarly for list of packages installed via npm (global packages) and gem,
+replace `pip-list` in `--scan_type` for above command with `npm-list` and
+`gem-list` respectively.